 Faculty and students from the English Department are involved in many special events throughout the year, from receptions and colloquia to public lectures.

 - Literary and Dramatic Arts Showcase Competitions (Any Genre)

 - Undergraduate Colloquium

-Spotlight on Research — The Presence of Rome in Medieval and Early Modern Britain: Texts, Artefacts and Beliefs
+Spotlight on Research – The Origins of the Bible and Early Modern Political Thought

 Travis DeCook's book The Origins of the Bible and Early Modern Political Thought will appear in early 2021 with Cambridge University Press.
 In this book, DeCook explores the theological and political innovations found in early modern accounts of the Bible's origins.
 In the charged climate produced by the Reformation and humanist historicism,...

 Friday, November 27, 2020

 Spotlight on Research – The Prince and the Penny Chartist: The Great Exhibition in Reynolds’s Newspaper